-Core expenses include expenses for instruction, research, public service, academic support, institutional support, student services, scholarships and fellowships (reported under FASB standards as net grant aid to students), and other expenses.
+Core expenses include expenses for instruction, research, public service, academic support, institutional support, student services, scholarships and fellowships (net of discounts and allowances), and other expenses.
 Expenses for operation and maintenance of plant, depreciation, and interest are allocated to each of the other functions.
-Core expenses exclude expenses for auxiliary enterprises (e.g., bookstores, dormitories), hospitals, and independent operations.
+Core expenses at degree-granting institutions exclude expenses for auxiliary enterprises (e.g., bookstores, dormitories), hospitals, and independent operations.
+Nondegree-granting institutions do not report expenses for auxiliary enterprises in a separate category.
+These amounts may be included in the core expenses as other expenses.